Djursland

-Djursland ([ˈtjuɐ̯ˀsˌlænˀ]) is a 44 km × 33 km hilly lowland peninsula in Denmark at the entrance to the Baltic Sea, between Denmark and Sweden in Northern Europe.
+Djursland ([ˈtjuɐ̯ˀsˌlænˀ]) is a 1,417 km2 hilly lowland peninsula in Denmark at the entrance to the Baltic Sea, between Denmark and Sweden in Northern Europe.
 Djursland protrudes into the Kattegat sea, as part of the larger peninsula of Jutland, which itself extends from the Central European continent.
 Djursland comprises the two municipalities of Norddjurs and Syddjurs.

 The only larger city on Djursland is Grenå, but both Randers and Aarhus are close-by.
 Agriculture and fishing has been the mainstay of the rural culture here for millennia.
 There are many prehistoric relics of the past on Djursland, reaching back to the earliest cultures of the Nordic Stone Age.

 Djursland is a popular place for recreation in the summer and has several activities for tourists to offer.
 It attracts both Danes and foreigners alike and tourism is a major job and economic contributor on Djursland nowadays.

-Since 2009, a larger area of Djursland has been part of the Mols Bjerge National Park, connecting several previously disconnected protections.
+Since 2009, a larger area of Djursland has been part of Mols Bjerge National Park, connecting several previously disconnected protections.